ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- VAR: Modified syscalls.c to allocate memory from bottom upward, ChibiOS allocators take memory from top downward.
+This way the memory taken using _sbrk_r() does not contain "holes" caused by other allocators.
+- LIB: Modified core allocator to be able to get blocks starting from bottom or top of the available memory range.
+       Removed alignment enforcements for requested block size.
+Alignment is only ensured on the returned pointer, this should reduce memory usage is some cases.
 - HAL: Added mcuconf.h updater tool for STM32F407 (backported to 19.1.1).
 - NIL: Integrated NIL 4.0.
 - FIX: Fixed wrong mcuconf.h in some testex demos related to STM32F407